License Procurement is a Speciality of Next Big Crop, With Dozens of Cannabis Business Applications Successfully Secured Across the U.S.

 Rich Cardinal knows well what a successful cannabis business application looks like—and what can be fatal flaws.
 As the founder and managing director of Next Big Crop, a professional cannabis consulting platform that offers top-level services with proven strategies for every aspect of the application and implementation process, Cardinal has a proven track record in spearheading dozens of license applications for clients and following through on the design, construction and management operations for many of them.

-Here are Cardinal’s five experience-based tips for nailing your city or state cannabis business application:
+Here are Cardinal’s three experience-based tips for nailing your city or state cannabis business application:

 1) PINPOINT AND ACCURATELY ESTIMATE THE DEMAND FOR CANNABIS IN THE AREA YOU’RE TARGETING.